Matmul High-level API Enabling NBuffer33 Template

 ND

-In this case, the AI processor has 24 cores.
-The pure Cube mode of the Matmul high-level API is enabled in the operator, and the MDL template is used.
+On the AI processor used in the current case, there are 24 cores in total, and the high-level API Matmul in CUBE_ONLY is enabled for the operator.
+The MDL template is used.
 The tiling parameters are as follows:

 • Original shape: M = 256, N = 512, K = 192.